-In arguing for his release on a lower bond, his lawyer, Jim Glasser, a former federal prosecutor, said Bradley has been aware he was the target of a criminal investigation for some time and should not be viewed as a flight risk.
+In arguing for his release on a lower bond, Glasser said Bradley has been aware he was the target of a criminal investigation for some time and should not be viewed as a flight risk.
 Francis asked for a higher bond.

 “He’s not going any place,” Glasser told the judge.

 Bradley, 37, is a lawyer and former city school board member who was elected to the Senate in 2018.
 He is married and the father of a six-month-old child.

 Word of Bradley’s arrest spread quickly to the state Capitol, but spokesmen for the Senate Democratic majority and Gov. Ned Lamont said before the court appearance they had not been notified of the arrest, nor did they know the nature of the investigation.